Santa Cruz Island, Channel Island National Park, in Santa Barbara County, California, USA

 Anacapa and Santa Cruz Islands, Channel Islands National Park

 Wake to the ship at anchor off the rocky outcropping of East Anacapa Island.
 Join your wellness specialist on the sundeck for morning yoga and then enjoy the breakfast buffet.
-After breakfast, join naturalists aboard our Zodiacs to go ashore on East Anacapa.
+After breakfast, join naturalists aboard Zodiacs to go ashore on East Anacapa.
 The goal is the Anacapa Lighthouse, built in 1932, the last major light station to be built on the West Coast.
-Soak in the views from Inspiration Point or, for a more relaxing option, explore Arch Rock via Zodiac.
+Soak in amazing views from the island alongside a naturalist or choose to explore stunning Arch Rock via Zodiac.
+This afternoon, set sail for Santa Cruz Island for activities ashore as you search for endemic flora and fauna.

 Meals Included: Breakfast, Lunch, Dinner